lanl/spatter/README.md

 - Change the MODULEFILE to your new module file (absolute path).
 - You may leave SPATTER unchanged unless you have another Spatter binary on your system.
 If so, you may update this variable to point to you Spatter binary.
 - Change ranklist as appropriate for your system.
 This sets the number of MPI ranks Spatter will scale through.
-- (STRONG SCALING ONLY) Change sizelist as appropriate for strong scaling experiments.
+- Change sizelist as appropriate for strong scaling experiments.
 This defines the pattern length to truncate at as we scale.
 The defaults provided should work for the provided patterns.
 Only change if you know what you are doing.
+- Change countlist as appropriate for strong scaling experiments.
+This defines the number of scatters/gathers to perform, each shifted by a default delta of 8.
+See hpcgarage/spatter for further documentation on the count and delta parameters.

 ### Building Spatter